 - NC State maintains various administrative processes or internal forms that require approval, such as:

-- student consent for internal control purposes, e.g., release of educational records.
+- Student consent for internal control purposes, e.g., the release of educational records.

 Acceptable approval processes

-- Shared within NC State’s G Drive or
+- Shared within NC State’s Google Drive, or

 - Sent to or from an NC State email address.